Mostafa-Samy-Atlam/Roadmap/README.md

 # Roadmap
+### Note: this roadmap is my point of view for courses recommendations to be a good AI Engineer.
+If one of the courses didn't fit you, you can find another one that fits you.
+The most important thing is to finish the main points of the roadmap regardless of the course you will study from.
 Before we have a talk about roadmap of how to be a good AI engineer, we must first answer the following question???
 -  What Does an AI Engineer Do?
 ## Roadmap: Roles and Responsibilities of an AI Engineer
-- Building AI models from scratch and assisting product managers and stakeholders with analysis and implementation
+- Building AI models from scratch and assisting product managers and stakeholders with analysis and implementation.
-- Developing and maintaining AI infrastructures and product development
+- Developing and maintaining AI infrastructures and product development.
-- Performing statistical analysis and interpreting the results to guide and optimize the company’s decision-making
+- Performing statistical analysis and interpreting the results to guide and optimize the company’s decision-making.
-- Automating the infrastructure used by the data science team
+- Automating the infrastructure used by the data science team.
-- Transforming machine learning models into APIs that can be integrated with other applications
+- Transforming machine learning models into APIs that can be integrated with other applications.
-- Training and retraining systems when necessary
+- Training and retraining systems when necessary.
-- Running AI and machine learning experiments and tests
+- Running AI and machine learning experiments and tests.
-- Collaborating and coordinating tasks with other teams to promote AI adoption and best practices
+- Collaborating and coordinating tasks with other teams to promote AI adoption and best practices.
 ## Roadmap: What Skills Should an AI Engineer Have?
 - Learn programming languages - Proficiency in object-oriented programming languages like Python, C#, or C++ is needed to become an AI engineer.
 - An understanding of frameworks like Keras and Tensorflow to build AI solutions